When Consumer AI Becomes an Enterprise Technology Decision

 Enterprise AI platforms are typically structured to prevent vendor use of customer data for model training.
 Conversations remain within a contractual boundary.
 The data is not used to improve the product for other customers.
 This is the distinction between a general consumer service and a business tool designed for environments where data handling carries consequence.

-Consumer AI tools generally do not provide audit logs.
+Consumer AI tools generally do not provide organisation-wide administrative audit capability.
 If something goes wrong, there is no record of who asked what, when, or what the system returned.
 If a staff member generates something inappropriate, defamatory, or factually wrong and shares it with a customer or uses it in a decision, the organisation has no mechanism to investigate what occurred.

-Enterprise AI platforms provide logs.
-You can see who used the system, what they asked, and what was generated.
-When a complaint is made, when a regulatory question arises, or when something fails, you can reconstruct what happened.
+Enterprise AI platforms typically provide administrative logging and reporting capabilities, although the scope and granularity vary between vendors.
+When a complaint is made, when a regulatory question arises, or when something fails, the organisation can reconstruct what happened.
 This matters less for monitoring staff and more for being able to respond when things go wrong.

 Australian organisations operating under privacy laws, records management obligations, or sector-specific regulations are expected to demonstrate what data has been processed and by whom.
 Consumer AI tools are not designed to support these obligations.
-Enterprise versions are, because they are built for organisations that must demonstrate accountability, and can allow for the appropriate enterprise AI governance frameworks to be place
+Enterprise versions are, because they are built for organisations that are accountable for demonstrating it.
+Enterprise AI governance frameworks translate this accountability requirement into the specific operational controls that make it demonstrable in practice.

 AI generates plausible-sounding content.
 Sometimes that content is wrong.
 If a staff member relies on an AI tool to draft a contract clause, summarise a regulation, or provide technical guidance, and the output is incorrect, the organisation carries the liability.